New Office Cubicles

 If you aren’t a fan of white desks, dark surfaces can be mixed with lighter finishes to create a look that is still modern and fresh.

 A clean, modern look is created by combining fabric and glass panels.
-This enables all employees to get enough natural lighting throughout the day and encourages independent projects.
+That is to say, this enables all employees to get enough natural lighting throughout the day and encourages independent projects.

 Rustic wood finishes and a modern combination of beige and black creates a neutral workstation that will blend into any space seamlessly.